 4.1.2 BER / FER Calculations for 802.15.4p PHY Modes

 As defined in TG4g Coexistence Assurance Document section 4.1.2 (B10), the BER and FER are modeled in MatLab with uncoded AWGN channel without interference for 802.15.4p PHY modes.
-The receiver bandwidth is assumed to be equal to the channel spacing of the PHY mode.
-The BER and FER plots of the 802.15.4p PHY modes with different spreading factorsin 2.4GHz band are illustrated in Figure 1, Figure 2, Figure 3 and Figure 4.
-Since different band’s frequency contributes to different path loss which is reflected in the SNR value, the BER and FER vs. SNR performance curves in Figure 1, Figure 2, Figure 3 and Figure 4 are also applicable to the 4k systems in other bands.
+The receiver bandwidth is assumed to be equal to the equivalent noise bandwidth of the PHY mode.
+The BER and FER plots of the 802.15.4p PHY modes are illustrated in Figure 1 and Figure 2.
+The BER and FER plots are simulated with matched filter receiver and coherent demodulator for all modulation modes except that frequency discriminator is used for C4FM.
+The FEC is disabled for the simulations.
+The frame length is set to 125 octects.

-1 Tx power 0dBm is used for 4k as victim and 15dBm for 4k as interferer for all the bands except 2.4GHz band, in which 0dBm, 15dBm and 30dBm are used for 4k as interferer for possible scenario comparison.

-2 Receiver Sensitivity = Max Tx Power (30dBm) – Typ.
-Path Loss (120dB).

-3 The modulation index, h, for FSK modulation is 1.0 for all frequency bands except the 169.400 – 169.475 MHz band, where the h shall be 0.5

-4 For the 470 – 510 MHz and 863 – 870 MHz bands, the chip rate shall be 100 kc/s and channel spacing 200 kHz

-In Figure 1, only BPSK with SF = 64 is shown for DSSS and all the other DSSS BERs are based on O-QPSK.
-By comparing the BPSK and O-QPSK with SF = 64, the BPSK’s performance is around 0.8dB better than the O-QPSK.
-For the rest of performance analyses, only O-QPSK is used for 4k DSSS.

-Figure 1: BER vs. SNR for 802.15.4p FSK and DSSS
+Figure 1: BER vs. SNR for 802.15.4p MSK, C4FM, QPSK, pi/4 DQPSK and DSSS DQPSK

-Figure 2: BER vs. SNR for 802.15.4p DSSS

-Figure 3: FER vs. SNR for 802.15.4p FSK and DSSS
+Figure 2: FER vs. SNR for 802.15.4p MSK, C4FM, QPSK, pi/4 DQPSK and DSSS DQPSK

-Figure 4: FER vs. SNR for 802.15.4p DSSS

 4.2 Interference Modeling

 802.15.4g’s interference model, described in section 4.2 of TG4g Coexistence Assurance Document (B10), is adopted for 802.15.4p’s coexistence simulation modeling.